 A hen will keep her eggs lying sideways, and that's the way smaller incubators like the Brinsea Mini Advance (my favourite incubator) also work.

-If you need to store them in a container like the one above, the eggs should always be stored with the more pointed end facing downwards, even if it's only for a short time.
+But if you need to store them in an egg box or a container which holds the eggs upright, they should always be stored with the more pointed end facing downwards, even if it's only for a short time.
 This makes sure the yolk stays properly suspended.

 It's the way they should be set in the incubator, too.

-If the more rounded end faces down for too long there's a danger that the air cell will become dislodged and the developing embryo will die.
+If the more rounded end faces down for too long there's a danger that the air cell will become dislodged and the developing embryo will become less viable(1, 2).

 My preferred option is to remove them from the upright container trays and lie the eggs on their side, protected by either kitchen roll or tissue paper.